Sardinia Hike - Coast to Coast

 included check

 Active days: 5 days of guided hiking + 1 half-day kayaking.
-The kayaking is easy, and it is a unique way to explore the beautiful Temo river
+The Kayaking is easy, and it is a unique way to explore the beautiful Temo river

 included check